debbie-a/dna-analyzer-project/README.md

 # dna-analyzer-project

-DNA Analyzer System
+# DNA Analyzer System

-Goal
+Goal:

 The goal of the system is to load, analyze, manipulate and save DNA sequences.

-Description
+Description:

 DNA sequences are composed of four types of nucleotides;